We have so much work to do.

 I prayed for forgiveness today, for walking in hidden shame and disdain for those who have not chosen the path that works for me.
-For silently judging those who by choice or chance had children before they could get degrees or travel or whatever I deemed a life well lives.
+For silently judging those who by choice or chance had children before they could get degrees or travel or whatever I deemed a life well lived.
 For pressuring children into being what the world considers “safe black”.

 I’m sorry.
 Your children—my children deserve freedom born of self value and uninterrupted self discovery.
 They deserve people in their lives willing to tell them that their lives matter in whatever iteration of life they choose and to help them realize the dreams that make them keep going.
-They deserve someone who builds their capacity for self validation in a world that tells the that how they are and who the are makes them unworthy of good and they have to change and fit.
+They deserve someone who builds their capacity for self validation in a world that tells them that how they are and who the are makes them unworthy of good and they have to change and fit.

 I promised God that I would do the unthinkable hard thing and love them until they loved themselves enough to know that they are just fine, that the important lessons are not found in obscure mathematics or whitewashed history books or standardized tests but in their character and integrity and tenacity to face a world designed to kill them in every way.
 And so God keeps laying me bare, throwing sand on the warped lenses I wear to make me take them off.
 So that I can see what God sees in these whom He has fearfully and wonderfully made.